Experiential Learning Depot

 If you can't get your students directly out into the local community, they can serve the community from your classroom or home.
 Examples include creating holiday cards for veterans or making blankets for a homeless shelter.

 One of our local universities has been amazing in this way.
-I have done science lessons using their greenhouse and we have used donated wind turbine kits to study wind energy in their biotechnology lab.
-A neurologist from the college has come into my school with an actual human brain for students to study.
+I have done science lessons using their greenhouse and they've donated wind turbine kits to study wind energy in their biotechnology lab.

 A nearby church donated all of their leftover garage sale items to our school for our own sale.
 One of my students was building a go-kart for his senior project.
-He worked with a mechanic the gave him half of the parts he needed.
+He worked with a mechanic who gave him half of the parts he needed.

 The list goes on.